-The Room and Board Agreement is issued for the entire academic year.
-A resident may request to be released from the Room and Board Agreement by completing a Contract Release Request Form.
-If granted, a release involves the assessment of a \$750 liquidation fee.
-For more information, please refer to the current Room and Board Agreement or the Office of Residence Life.
+The Food and Housing Agreement is issued for the entire academic year.
+A resident may request to be released from the Food and Housing Agreement by completing a Live Off-Campus Request Form on eRezLife.
+If granted, a release involves the assessment of a liquidation fee.
+For more information, please refer to the current Food and Housing Agreement or the Office of Residence Life.